jlhapp/Basic_Mapping/README.md

 ![shiny_points](https://cloud.githubusercontent.com/assets/20543318/17521928/2d4a8404-5e23-11e6-9b13-aeb6651ff7eb.JPG)

 #Data Sources used
-I dowloaded tornado tracks (lines) from NOAA Southern Region Headquarters: http://www.srh.noaa.gov/srh/ssd/mapping/ I then converted the kml file to a shapefile using the "KML to Layer" tool in ArcGIS for Desktop.

-I downloaded the tornado storm reports from NOAA Souther Region Headquarters: http://www.srh.noaa.gov/srh/ssd/mapping/
+The tornado tracks (lines) were downloaded from NOAA Southern Region Headquarters: http://www.srh.noaa.gov/srh/ssd/mapping/   The files were then converted from kml to a shapefile using the "KML to Layer" tool in ArcGIS for Desktop.
+The tornado storm reports (points) were downloaded from NOAA Souther Region Headquarters: http://www.srh.noaa.gov/srh/ssd/mapping/

 CSV file of UNC schools were created by looking up individual schools and obtaining xy coordinates using ArcGIS for Desktop's "Add XY Coordinates" tool.

-The raster file used in all the raster examples were obtained from the PRISM dataset.
+The raster file used in all the raster examples were obtained from the Natural Resources Conservation Service GeoSpatial Gateway (https://gdg.sc.egov.usda.gov/GDGHome.aspx).
+It was obtained at the state level, 1981-2010 Annual Average Raster Precip and Temp (Climate PrismRaster dataset).